-Boy, 9 years of age …
+Maxim, boy, 9 years of age …

 Today, I look at my son Maxim converse with others, laugh and make friends.
 But it was not always like this!

 At home, crying, screaming and anger were on the menu.
 Tantrums in daycare when a game was changed.
 Maxim could not express himself.
-He seemed unhappy … He did not understand the basic rules such as making his bag, leaving his clothes in his locker, putting away his pencils, and changing classes for gym or music.
+He seemed unhappy.
+He did not understand the basic rules such as … leaving his clothes in his locker, putting away his pencils, and changing classes for gym or music.
 He played hockey, all alone, without even paying attention to other players.
 He had no friends; was never invited to anybody’s party.
-I did not know how to approach it … After 6 years of being told that my son is not a priority … a teacher gave me references to help my son.
-The diagnosis was confirmed: … a form of autism.
+I did not know how to approach it … After 6 years of being told that my son is not a priority, a teacher gave me references to help my son.
+The diagnosis was confirmed: a form of autism.